Generating Literal and Implied Subquestions to Fact-check Complex Claims: Evidence Retrieval with Decomposition

-\textbf{BM25 baseline model} uses retrieval score instead of NLI score. \textbf{The random baseline} randomly assign support, refute, neutral labels to paragraphs based on the paragraph label distribution in Table~\ref{tab:evidence-retrieval-annotation-stats}. \textbf{Human performance} is computed by selecting one of the three annotators and comparing their annotations with the majority vote of the other two, taking the average over all three annotators.
-This is not directly comparable to the annotations for the other techniques as the gold labels are slightly different.
-We report the F1 score for all of the models.
+\textbf{BM25 baseline model} uses retrieval score instead of NLI score. \textbf{The random baseline} randomly assign support, refute, neutral labels to paragraphs based on the paragraph label distribution in Table~\ref{tab:evidence-retrieval-annotation-stats}. \textbf{Human performance} is computed by selecting one of the three annotators and comparing their annotations with the other two (we randomly pick one annotator if they do not agree), taking the average over all three annotators.
+This is not directly comparable to the annotations for the other techniques as the gold labels are slightly different. \paragraph{Results}